Skip to Main Content

 Where the OAD Recognition Places It

-Opinionated About Dining's Cheap Eats in North America list is among the more credible cheap-eats rankings in North American food media, drawn from a crowd of experienced eaters rather than a single editorial voice.
-Big Wong moved from a general recommendation in 2023 to #207 in 2024 and then to #329 in 2025, a shift that reflects the ranking's expanding pool as much as any change in the kitchen.
+Opinionated About Dining's Cheap Eats in North America list has recognized Big Wong in recent years.
+Big Wong was Recommended in 2023, then ranked #207 in 2024 and #329 in 2025.
 The significance of the recognition is the consistency of its appearance across three consecutive years: the list is volatile enough that single-year entries are common, and sustained presence across years signals something more durable about the cooking.

-At the price tier where Big Wong operates, the competitive set is not the Michelin-starred rooms that define New York's premium dining reputation.
-Properties like Alinea in Chicago, The French Laundry in Napa, or Lazy Bear in San Francisco occupy a different tier entirely, as do New York's own tasting-menu houses.
-Big Wong's peer set is the handful of Mott Street and Canal Street Cantonese operations that have maintained recognisable standards through decades of rising rents and shifting neighbourhood demographics.
+At Big Wong's price tier, the competitive set is not the Michelin-starred rooms that define New York's premium dining reputation.
+Properties like Alinea in Chicago, The French Laundry in Napa, or Lazy Bear in San Francisco occupy a different tier entirely.
+Big Wong's comparable set is the handful of Mott Street and Canal Street Cantonese operations that have maintained recognisable standards through decades of rising rents and shifting neighbourhood demographics.
 That is a different kind of achievement and, for a daily-eating context, arguably a more useful one.

 For context on how refined Chinese cooking reads elsewhere, Mister Jiu's in San Francisco represents the fine-dining interpretation of Chinese-American tradition, while Restaurant Tim Raue in Berlin shows how Chinese flavour frameworks translate into a European fine-dining format.
 Big Wong operates at the opposite end of that spectrum, and deliberately so.
 The value of what it does is not diminished by the price point; the craft is simply applied to a different register.